snaphy-plugin-2/automata-plugin/readMe.md

 ###`GetAbsoluteSchema` method
 1) Fetched the schema of any model.
-2) You can assign roles to restrict the property.
+2) You can assign roles to restrict the property.Only dynamic and predefined loopback roles allowed. static roles not allowed.
 >Example

 ```